 Any Finish: Slightly wet the dent by applying a wet cloth or paper towel over the dent.
 Move the iron in a circular motion across the towel for 3-5 minutes.
 The heat and steam should allow the dented wood to "pop back up."
 For finished hardwood floors, you may need to sand the finish a bit.

 Wax Finish: Remove the layer of wax using a wax stripper (not furniture stripper!).
 Remove any remaining wax buildup by rubbing with fine steel wool.
-Re-apply wax then machine buff.
+Re-apply the wax, then machine buff.

 Polyurethane Finish: Apply a commercial wax remover specific to polyurethane finished floors.
 Never re-apply wax!
 Because wax can make these types of floors very slippery.